In the context of relaxation and summer adventures, a moderate amount of summer reading is important for children to maintain their literacy skills.

 Required Summer Reading (Grades 5 - 8)

-Students entering the following grades should have the listed book read before school starts:
+Students entering the following general education grades should have the listed book read before school starts:

-7th grade: "Uglies" by Scott Westerfield and select two books from the recommended reading list below.
+7th grade: "Stanford Wong Flunks Big-Time" by Lisa Yee and select one book from the recommended reading list below.
 Download and complete the required discussion questions prior to the start of school.

 Purchases from local independent bookstore Hicklebee's benefit ACDS Library programs.
 Just mention "Almaden Country Day School!"